areebmajeed/FlamesCP-2/README.md

 This control panel uses:
 - PHP 5.5+
 - CentOS 5.x/6.x 64 bit
-- Apache (other webservers not currently supported - add support if you want)
+- Apache or nginx(experimental)
 - PHP GD module
 - MySQL PDO

+Experimental support:
+- nginx

 ##Installation
 Installing FlamesCP 2 is pretty simple - all you have to do is execute the following as the root user: